Creating a comfortable space for cats who are sensitive to humidity

 The high humidity of the rainy season is a big enemy

 Humidity rises dramatically during the rainy season.
-With continuous humid days, it's easy to get sick.
-In fact, cats, like humans, are sensitive to this season.
-Their skin becomes sticky, they become irritable, and they have trouble falling asleep.
+Continuously humid days can make you feel unwell.
+Cats, like humans, are also sensitive to this season.
+Their sticky skin can make them irritable and they may have trouble falling asleep.
 They may also lose their appetite.
-As a result, they lose their strength and may encounter various problems.
-In this article, we will explain why cats are sensitive to humidity, as well as the diseases they are prone to and how to deal with humidity.
+As a result, their physical strength declines and they may encounter various problems.
+This article explains why cats are susceptible to humidity, as well as common illnesses and countermeasures against humidity.

-Cats' ancestors, the African wildcats, lived in desert regions and therefore tend to be tolerant of dry heat.
+The African wildcat, the ancestor of cats, lived in desert regions and therefore tends to be tolerant of dry heat.
 However, they do not do well in hot and humid climates like Japan.
-This is because only their paws have sweat glands, making it difficult for heat to escape, and when humidity rises, the amount of moisture in the air increases, making it harder for sweat to evaporate.
-Another reason is that humidity makes it harder for moisture in saliva to evaporate when the cat grooms itself.
-Cats use the heat of vaporization when their saliva evaporates to lower their body temperature.
+This is because they only have sweat glands in their paws, making it difficult for heat to escape, and when humidity rises, the amount of moisture in the air increases, making it difficult for sweat to evaporate.
+Another reason is that humidity makes it difficult for moisture in saliva to evaporate when the cat grooms itself.
+Cats lower their body temperature by using the heat of vaporization when their saliva evaporates.

-What is the optimal room temperature and humidity?
+What is the optimum room temperature and humidity?

-So what are the ideal room temperature and humidity?
-According to the Ministry of the Environment's "Interpretation and Operational Guidelines for the Breeding and Management Standards for Dogs and Cats in Animal Handling Businesses"*1, a room temperature of around 20-23°C and a humidity of around 50% are generally recommended.
-However, for cats that are sensitive to humidity, it is necessary to keep it cooler.
-In addition, the optimal room temperature and humidity will vary depending on the cat's breed, habits, and individual physical characteristics and health condition, so please find what is best for your beloved cat.
+So, what are the ideal room temperature and humidity levels?
+According to the Ministry of the Environment's "Interpretation and Operational Guidelines for Dog and Cat Husbandry Management Standards in Animal Handling Businesses"*1, a room temperature of around 20-23°C and a humidity level of around 50% are generally recommended.
+However, for cats that are sensitive to humidity, it is said that the temperature needs to be cooler.
+The optimal room temperature and humidity levels will also vary depending on the cat's breed, habits, and individual physical characteristics and health condition, so please find what is best for your beloved cat.

-By the way, some people may think that it is okay in winter because the humidity level drops, but on the contrary, dryness can be a problem.
-When the humidity level drops below 20%, static electricity is more likely to occur and brushing can be painful.
+By the way, some people may think that winter is a safe time because humidity levels drop, but on the contrary, dryness can be a problem.
+When humidity levels drop below 20%, static electricity is more likely to occur, and brushing can be painful.
 Also, if your cat does not drink enough water, it may develop urinary tract diseases.
-Cats will stop moving in warm places and will not move to places where there is water, so be careful.
+Cats tend to become immobile in warm places and will not move to places where there is water, so be careful.

 Health hazards caused by high humidity